Abror4544/rn-slide-button-patch/README.md

 # React Native Slide Button

 A simple slide button using Reanimated 2 animation library.
+Forked from original & fixed some bugs.

 ## Preview